manjalshah/manjalshah/README.md

 - 👋 Hi, I’m Manjal
-- 👀 I’m interested in ML, DL, AI and Data Science.
+- 👀 I’m interested in Machine Learning and Data Science.
 - 🌱 I’m currently learning ML.
 - 💞️ I’m looking to collaborate on machine learning projects.
 - 📫 You can connect with me on LinkedIn via https://www.linkedin.com/in/manjal-shah-4a7911210.